ProfoundlyParker/RoboFriends/README.md

   Live Site: https://profoundlyparker.github.io/RoboFriends/
 </h1>

 <p>This is a Zero to Mastery Complete Web Developer's course project.
-I've added React Hooks & Redux to this project and made some style changes.
+I've added React Hooks + Redux + Jest to this project and made some style changes.
 I also chose to use a more complex API than the course did.<br>
 DummyJSON data: <a href='https://dummyjson.com/users'>DummyJSON API</a><br>
 JSON Placeholder data used in ZTM course: <a href='https://jsonplaceholder.typicode.com/users'>JSON Placeholder API</a></p>